matteobertozzi/yajbe-data-format/specs/README.md

 Strings and Bytes are encoded in the same way except that Strings have a mask of 0xC0 and bytes have a mask of 0x80.

-There are 6bits available to describe the length. if the length is smaller than 60bytes, it will be inlined. otherwise the length will use the last 4 values (between 60 and 63) to describe the number of bytes required to encode the length (little-endian order, max 4bytes).
+There are 6bits available to describe the length.
+ * if the length is smaller than 60bytes, it will be inlined.
+ * otherwise the length will use the last 4 values (between 60 and 63) to describe the number of bytes required to encode the (length - 59) (little-endian order, max 4bytes).

 ```
 If the length is less than 60bytes